 By: Biswajit Mohapatra

-The goal is surely not here to push the software to the production but to run and manage efficiently and effectively once it is live.
-SRE bridges this gap leveraging a well-defined set of practices, principles and culture built on DevOps foundations with strong emphasis on engineering capabilities.
+The goal is not to push the software to production, but to run and manage it efficiently and effectively once it is live.
+SRE bridges this gap by leveraging a well-defined set of practices, principles, and culture built on DevOps foundations with a strong emphasis on engineering capabilities.